-The best music streaming services - reviewed
+Best music streaming services 2023: Spotify, Amazon, Apple, Tidal and more reviewed and rated | Stuff

 Is it any good?

 Like its rivals, Apple Music offers a wide selection of curated playlists based on a particular mood, genre or other unifying theme, as well as algorithm-generated playlists designed specifically for the user.
-These don't quite hit the heights of Spotify’s discovery algorithm, but that's really the only way in which Spotify feels like the superior service.
+These don’t quite hit the heights of Spotify’s discovery algorithm, but Apple does offer thousands of rarer tracks that simply cannot be found on Spotify and the likes.

-To have lossless and Dolby Atmos tracks included at no extra cost makes Apple Music cheaper than Deezer, Tidal and possibly the forthcoming Spotify HiFi.
-Spatial audio has more obvious room for different compositional elements, but it doesn't sound significantly different from the tracks mixed in Sony’s Atmos rival, 360 Reality Audio, which is available on Deezer and Tidal – so it’s not strictly unique to Apple Music.
+Spatial audio has more obvious room for different compositional elements, but whether it’s worth the extra cost depends largely on how bothered you are about immersive audio.
+It also doesn’t sound significantly different from the tracks mixed in Sony’s Atmos rival, 360 Reality Audio, which is available on Deezer and Tidal – so it’s not strictly unique to Apple Music.

-If Spotify HiFi does end up costing more, we suspect many will flock to Apple Music without feeling too sad about it.
+If Spotify HiFi does end up costing more (if it ever arrives), we suspect many will flock to Apple Music without feeling too sad about it.
 For those that make the switch, Apple has built a very solid house for them to play in – especially if you have an existing iTunes library to integrate.

-With the largest library and high-quality music included in its standard package, Apple Music ticks the most boxes of all the options here.

 What’s the story?

-Amazon has offered a digital music service of some kind since 2007, but it still feels like a newcomer next to Spotify.
-Not to be confused with Prime Music (which is included with Prime Membership), Amazon Music Unlimited is the company’s current Spotify rival.
-It has a library of over 70 million tracks and recently made higher bitrate tracks (which it calls “HD” and “Ultra HD”) available to all subscribers at no extra cost.
+Amazon has offered a digital music service of some kind since 2007, but it still feels like a newcomer.
+Not to be confused with Amazon Music Prime, Amazon Music Unlimited (sign up in the US or in the UK) is the company’s current Spotify rival.
+It has a library of over 90 million ad-free tracks and has made higher bitrate tracks (which it calls “HD” and “Ultra HD”) available to all subscribers at no extra cost.
+It’s also thrown its hat into the spatial audio game.

-Music Unlimited is priced at £7.99 a month for Prime members (£9.99 for non-members), making it marginally cheaper than Spotify’s offering.
-There’s also a six-account Family plan available for £14.99 a month, plus a student plan for £4.99 a month.
-If you only ever plan to listen through the same Echo or Fire TV, there’s also a single-device subscription that’ll set you back just £3.99 a month.
+Music Unlimited is priced at £9.99 a month, putting it on a par with Spotify’s offering.
+For that, you also gain access to Amazon Music’s HD tier for no extra cost.

 Is it any good?

 You can listen to Amazon Music Unlimited through a web player, iOS and Android mobile apps or the desktop app, as well as requesting tracks, albums and artists from Alexa through Echo speakers.
-However you access it, the player feels utilitarian and generic: you can browse suggested albums and playlists, make your own playlists and occasionally see a song’s lyrics or background info via X-Ray, but there’s not much personality.
+It’s also accessible through Fire tablets and Fire TVs, Sonos multi-room wireless speakers, Bluesound and NAD BluOS devices.

-For finding new tunes, the “My Discovery Mix” is updated in your library every Monday (an idea clearly borrowed from Spotify), but the suggestions feel both uninspired and uninspiring.
+For finding new tunes, the ‘My Discovery Mix’ feature is updated in your library every Monday (an idea clearly borrowed from Spotify).
+The suggestions are adequate enough, but they feel both uninspired and uninspiring.
 There’s little sense of the algorithm-derived magic you get with Spotify suggestions, and not much in the way of editorial curation.

 Still, with its high audio quality, big library and reasonable pricing, Music Unlimited is a very credible alternative, particularly if you’re already a Prime member.